PatrickCoakley23/milestone3-/README.md

 # **The Fitness Kitchen**

-As part of my Milestone 3 project with [Code Institute]( https://codeinstitute.net/) i was challenged with designing, developing and implementing a back-end for a web application using Python and the
+As part of my Milestone 3 project with [Code Institute]( https://codeinstitute.net/) i was challenged with designing, developing and implementing a back-end web application using [Python]( https://www.python.org/) and the
-[flask micro-framework]( https://flask.palletsprojects.com/en/1.1.x/), allowing users to create, read, update and delete(CRUD) data entries on a fully responsive full stack web application.
+[flask micro-framework]( https://flask.palletsprojects.com/en/1.1.x/).
+Users are required to have the ability to create, read, update and delete(CRUD) data entries on a fully responsive full stack web application.

-I have decided to create an online healthy cooking recipe website which promotes healthy meals.
-All the recipes are healthy nutritious meals, which are also tasty and eye catching proving to the user that eating healthy doesn’t have to be mundane.
+I decided to create an online healthy cooking recipe website which promotes healthy meals.
+All the recipes are tasty and eye catching and healthy nutritious meals, proving to the user that eating healthy doesn’t have to be mundane.
-Each recipe includes everyday ingredients you can find in your local supermarket, and have easy to follow preparation and cooking methods that accommodates people of all cooking skill levels.
+Each recipe includes everyday ingredients that you can find in your local supermarket, and have easy to follow preparation and cooking methods that accommodates people of all cooking skill levels.
-Users are able to add, delete and update their own recipes so the website can be a one stop shop for all their healthy recipes.
+Logged in users are able to add, edit, delete and update their own recipes so the website can be a one stop shop for all their healthy recipes.

 [view the live project here.](https://milestone-3-pcn.herokuapp.com/)

 <h2 align="center"><img src="README/images/milestone3-responsive.png" max-width="50%"></h2>

 ## **USER EXPERIENCE (UX)**
-The idea of a recipe website isn't something new, but this website is moving the goal post's by making <strong>'The Healthy Kitchen'</strong> a one stop shop for all your healthy recipes.
-Everyone has endless access to different recipe's, from influencers to tv chefs, and  from websites or social media pages to the old fashioned recipe book.
-One problem users face, is they have to trawl through all these mediums to find their recipe.
-The <strong>'The Healthy Kitchen'</strong> is the solution.
+The idea of a recipe website isn't something new, but this website is moving the goal post's by making **The Fitness Kitchen** is a one stop shop for all your healthy recipes.
+Everyone has endless access to different recipe's, from Influencers to tv chefs, and  from websites or social media pages to the old fashioned recipe book.
+One problem user's face, is they have to trawl through all these mediums to find the recipe they are looking for.
+The **The Fitness Kitchen** is the solution.
 Registered Users can add, edit and delete their own recipes and have access to all the other recipes uploaded to the website.
 Un-registered users also have access to the recipes on the website the main difference being they don't have access to the CRUD functionality.

-Users can filter the recipes to select meals from the following categories: /breakfast meals/lunch/dinner/vegetarian category/Gluten Free.
+Users can filter the recipes to select meals from the following categories: breakfast/lunch/dinner/vegetarian category/gluten free.

--   ### **USER STORIES**
+-   ### **User Stories**

  1. As a user I want to see healthy nutritious meals that encourage me to cook and eat healthy.
      - When the user comes to the main page of the site they are greeted with all the various recipes and a brief supporting summary of each meal.